michaellavelle/spring-social-sparklr/README.md

 Using spring-social-sparklr to connect to Sparklr
 -------------------------------------------------

-An demo of the use of spring-social-sparklr to connect to the customised Sparklr application can be found here:
+An demo of the use of spring-social-sparklr to connect to the Sparklr application can be found here:

 https://github.com/michaellavelle/spring-social-sparklr-demo